 (HT) PHY specification) STAs.
 The non-VHT portion of the VHT format preamble (the parts of

 VHT preamble preceding the VHT-SIG-A field) is defined so that it can be decoded by these STAs.

-Support for VHT format is mandatory.
+Support for VHT format is mandatory if dot11VHTOptionImplemented is true.